 Safari.
 We'll now set up Safari to download files to the cs134 folder you just created.
-Start the Safari web browser by clicking on the compass icon in the dock.
+Start the Safari web browser by clicking on the compass icon ^(C) in the dock.
 After it starts, open the "Safari" menu.
 Select "Preferences".

-About half way down under "General" is "Save downloaded files to".
+About three quarters of the way down under "General" is "File download location".
 Click on the menu to the right of this entry.
 Select "Other...".
 This will open a file browser, which you should use to find your cs134 folder.
 After clicking on that folder, use the "Select" button to cause Safari to download files to this folder.